muses-code-js/express-workshop-2/_steps/step011.md

 You made it!
 You're awesome!

 You might want to go strut about the room a bit at this point and get some high fives.

 You've earned them.

 So what's next?

-If you look at the menu to the right you will see that there are two more sections:
+If you look at the menu to the left you will see that there are two more sections:

 1. **Challenges**
 2. **The Journey Continues**